basin-genesis-hub/bgh_atlas_/_posts/2019-09-09-Australia-wide-coupled-model-since-Jurassic.md

-from Torsvik et al. (2008) from 0–70 Ma, and a true polar wander corrected paleomagnetic model from Steinberger & Torsvik (2008) for older times, allowing for a 35 Myr transition period (70–105 Ma) from one reference frame to the other (Müller et al., 2016).
+from Torsvik et al. (2008) from 0–70 Ma, and a true polar wander corrected paleomagnetic model from Steinberger & Torsvik (2008) for older times, allowing for a 35 Myr transition period (70–105 Ma) from one reference frame to the other (Müller et al., 2016).
 A key feature of these plate reconstructions is the algorithm that generates time-evolving and topologically-closed plate polygons (Gurnis et al., 2012).
 These global plate topologies